Private Passions broadcast for over 30 years

 Michael has presented one of BBC Radio 3’s most popular and successful programmes, Private Passions (Sunday at 12 noon), for over 30 years.
 For many years, the programme was recorded in his house and has included an extraordinarily constrasting list of guests, ranging from Isaiah Berlin to Stewart Copeland, the drummer of the Police, and from the Archbishop of Canterbury to John Bird and Stephen Fry.

 April 2025 saw the show’s 30th anniversary.
 Michael writes, “As a composer I’ve always been intrigued by the way people who are not professional musicians talk about music and how they tend to reveal things about themselves when they do.
 And so, 30 years ago, when Radio 3 was looking for a new programme in which a huge variety of people talked about their passion for music, I felt very excited about the possibilities.
-We called the programme ‘Private Passions’ because we’ve largely avoided professional musicians – whose musical passions are public.”
+We called the programme ‘Private Passions’ because we’ve largely avoided professional musicians.”

 “Music seems to connect us with what really matters, beyond the daily busyness of our lives, so when we talk about it we soon come to love and death.
 Over the years, acts of seduction, weddings and funerals have all loomed large; nonetheless, I can honestly say I haven’t regretted any of my guests.
 I enjoy the way they confound all the established musical categories, mixing up classical and jazz and rock music.
 Indeed they have sometimes made me overcome my own prejudices.”